Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Fractional Dynamical Systems

 After performing some calculations, we have shown that the governing dynamical equations of the model are as follows.

 where

 Equations \eqref{dyn-1-x}-\eqref{dyn-1-lambda} form an autonomous dynamical system that governs the evolution of our fractional cosmological model.
-As noted above, this system is a generalized formulation of the standard (non--fractional) scalar field model.
+As noted above, this system is a generalized formulation of the standard (non--fractional) scalar field model, see, for instance, \cite{ng2001applications,copeland2006dynamics}.

 We should note that using this dynamical system to analyze the features of our model is extremely difficult, if not impossible.
-However, in standard models, such a dynamical system can be easily employed for analytical purposes, since the potential is explicitly introduced as an ad hoc function of the scalar field.
-However, in our fractional model, determining the functional dependence of the potential on $\phi$ becomes highly non-trivial and possibly unattainable (see the previous section).
-Because the potential was treated as an unknown quantity that derived consistently from the independent field equations.
+In standard scalar field cosmology, such dynamical systems can be readily employed, since the scalar potential is specified a priori as a function of the field, $V(\phi)$.
+However, in our fractional model, the situation is qualitatively different.
+The scalar potential is not introduced a priori, but instead is determined from the field equations and obtained as an explicit function of cosmic time, $V(t)$ (see equation \eqref{V-frac}).
+Due to its highly non-trivial structure, it is generally not possible to express it in closed form as $V(\phi)$.